herrherrmann/react-mini-charts/README.md

 ### Customization

+- General styles like font-family are inherited from the surrounding CSS context.
-Chart styles can be overridden with `className` props.
+- Specific chart styles can be overridden with `className` props.

 ## Development